Lehreeeee/MMStats/README.md

 # MMStats
 **Note**: This project is currently still in development

 MMStats is a Minecraft plugin that allows MythicMobs to have stats.
 The stats will be used to either make the mobs take more or less damage from players.
+Making this plugin because MythicMobs doesn't support mob stats that is compatible to MMOLib damage.

 ## Features
-- When an entity is being tracked, a scoreboard is created using the UUID as the scoreboard name.
-All damage dealt by players to the entity is recorded, except for fire damage (e.g., from Fire Aspect and Flame enchantments).
-- Automatically cleans up the list and existing scoreboards when the server is stopping.
+- Damage dealt to the mobs will be affected by the mob stats set in `config.yml`.

 ## Dependencies